FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 Alice's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99 Bob's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99

 If a hacker compromised this database and saw two or more matching hashes, they know that if they crack the hash they now have access to an X amount of accounts.
 In defenses against hackers, our goal is to frustrate them as much as possible and not give obvious hints where and how to attack.
+What we could do to change the hashes is add a bit of salt(some pre-computed value) to the original password in order to change the hash entirely.
+We can prepend OR append this value to the original password.

+Salt value: dontcrackme3456
+Alice's password with salt: (dontcrackme3456password) 760271f1349c0484a4ecaf53e161253e
+Bob's password with salt: (passworddontcrackme3456) 94ccd5cc971a0ffd0745cd5672452d84

+As we can now see, we've effectively solved the problem of two people sharing the same password.
+In Alice's case, the salt value was prepended to her password, whereas Bob's was appended.
+Both hashes are different, and there's no way a hacker would be able to know these two people shared the same password, let alone use a dictionary or brute force attack in any reasonable time to crack the password.
+Take that statement with a grain of salt...haha ;)

+This example was pretty simple and defintely not any kind of industry standard for actual salt + hashing techniques for safely storing passwords.
+However, this is what happens to your password, HOPEFULLY, when you create one and use it on a website.
+Different salts are used for every user and are generated randomly and securely.
+This is why password cracking is incredibly difficult.